cmulliss/100-days-of-code2/log.md

 100 Days Of Code - Log
 Day 6: Tuesday May 22, 2018

-Today's Progress: Founda really good youtube tutorial, so worked through nearly all of it.
+Today's Progress: Found a really good youtube tutorial, so worked through nearly all of it.

 Thoughts: Will complete this and go over it again.